 Strengths of the study include the large study population with a very high response rate, comprehensive measurement of several psychosocial work factors and prospective linkage to national registers.
 Employing different data sources, we could assess the associations between several work factors and both first-time and recurrent treatment for depression while adjusting for sociodemographic and employment factors.
 The study adds much-needed evidence regarding the role of work factors in recurrent depression.

 Several limitations are relevant to discuss.
 First, register-based treatment information is not optimal for identifying those who develop depressive episodes.
-Fewer than half of those with a depressive episode are in contact with the healthcare system (Alonso et al., 2004b; Packness et al., 2018), and even fewer are treated with antidepressant medication (Alonso et al., 2004a; Packness et al., 2018).
+Fewer than half of those with a depressive episode are in contact with the healthcare system (Packness et al., 2018), and even fewer are treated with antidepressant medication (Packness et al., 2018).
 A recent Danish study found that among those who screened positive for depression using the Major Depression Inventory, 51% had redeemed a prescription of antidepressant medication within ten years before to two years after the screening (Weye et al., 2023).
 In this study, most cases were registered solely by the criteria of having redeemed prescribed antidepressant medication.
 Consequently, our estimates of the incidence and prevalence of treatment for depression are likely underestimated compared to the actual rates of depression.
 Furthermore, antidepressant medication is commonly taken for other mental disorders, such as anxiety/panic disorders or sleep disorders (Kazdin et al., 2023).
 Thus, we have likely misclassified some participants who are being treated for other disorders as being treated for depression.

 Second, we were not able to account for the nature of the participants’ history of depression at baseline, which is among the strongest predictors of the recurrence.
 This includes whether residual symptoms are present (Buckman et al., 2018), the severity of the first episode (Buckman et al., 2018) and the number of previous episodes (Kessing & Andersen, 2017; Buckman et al., 2018).
 Concurrent depression or depressive symptoms at baseline may have negatively influenced the appraisal of the work environment and increased the risk of being treated for depression during follow-up.
 Thereby, this source of confounding could have biased the results away from the null.
 However, the associations with recurrent treatment were similar (or stronger) when we extended the exclusion period before baseline for up to two years, excluding those with the highest risk of recurrence.